grantjenks/python-sortedcontainers/docs/performance-scale.rst

    T_{add}(n|m \propto n^\frac{1}{3}) = O(n * n^\frac{1}{3})

-Now the amortized cost of adding an individual item is proportional to the cube root of "n".
+Now the amortized cost of adding an individual item is proportional to the cube root of `n`.

 Alternative tree-based implementations have a runtime complexity proportional to :math:`log_2{n}` for adding elements.
-The logarithm grows much more slowly than the cube root for large values of "n".
+The logarithm grows much more slowly than the cube root for large values of `n`.
 However, in practice we never reach those large values and the constant factors involved have a significant impact.
 Consider a billion elements: